Robert Newmyer: Biography

 Robert Frederick Newmyer (Bobby) was born on May 30, 1956, in Washington, D.C., to James and Virginia Newmyer.
 He graduated from Sidwell Friends School in 1974, and received a bachelor's degree in economics from Swarthmore College in 1978 and afterward worked as a real estate developer in Telluride, Colorado.
 In 1982 he received a master's degree in business administration from Harvard Business School in 1982.

 According to long-time friend, documentary filmmaker Eames Yates, "Just before he graduated, he saw Spielberg's E.T. and he came out and said, 'That's what I want to do'."
 Newmyer went on to hold a variety of positions at Columbia Pictures, before becoming a vice president of production and acquisitions.
+Among his acquisitions in that role, he bought The Adventures of Milo and Otis for Columbia and supervised its American version.

 Newmyer's first film as a producer was Sex, Lies, and Videotape (1989), written and directed by first-time filmmaker Steven Soderbergh.
 The movie went on to win the Audience Award at the Sundance Film Festival and the Palme d'Or at the Cannes Film Festival, grossing over $24 million on a budget just over $1 million.
 Soderbergh later recalled that "It was Bob who thought maybe I had something that more than ten people would see."

-Newmyer and Jeffrey Silver then formed "Outlaw Productions", the name derived from Newmyer's favorite Clint Eastwood character, the outlaw Josey Wales.
+Newmyer and Jeffrey Silver then formed "Outlaw Productions", the name derived from Newmyer's favorite Clint Eastwood character, The Outlaw Josey Wales.
 The production company had, for a time, a long-term deal with Warner Brothers.
 Chairwoman of Sony Motion Pictures Group, Amy Pascal said,"Bobby was a true maverick and a true risk-taker.